 - Once completed, your federal and state returns are signed with a federal PIN or Oregon Form EF.

 - Within 24 hours of filing, the IRS sends verification of receipt to the software company you used.
 The software company then notifies you.

 - The same software company receives Oregon verification one to three days after the IRS verification.

 Visit our free filing webpage if you prepare your own taxes but want the convenience of e-filing your Oregon return for free.

 Visit the IRS website for information on locating a tax professional in your area.
 Fees will vary depending on the type of service you need.
 There are also free preparation services available.
 Check our webpage to see if you qualify for free tax preparation.

 Tax preparation software

-Visit our list of approved vendors to find a software solution that suits you.
-Read about the vendor's free options to see if you are eligible.
+Visit our list of approved software products to find a software solution that suits you.
+Read about the free options to see if you are eligible.
 You can also visit the product's website for details about security, pricing, and features.

 Keep good tax records

 When e-filing, you should keep these documents for three years: